ModeX: Evaluator-Free Best-of-N Selection for Open-Ended Generation: Introduction

 Unlike standard voting schemes based on self-consistency, this procedure does not require exact string matches, predefined answer choices, or auxiliary scoring models.
 Our key insight is that high-quality generations may vary lexically yet tend to form coherent clusters in the semantic space, whereas hallucinations and erroneous outputs are more likely to manifest as sparse outliers~\cite{lin2024generating}.
 Consequently, the most reliable output is often not the most extreme or longest response, but the \emph{modal} one: the generation that best represents the dominant semantic consensus among samples~(Figure~\ref{fig:intro}).

 Additionally, we show that the efficiency of ModeX can be further improved through early pruning of generation paths.
-We introduce \textbf{ModeX--Lite}, a practical extension that periodically applies modal selection and pruning during generation.
-By identifying non-representative trajectories at early stages, ModeX--Lite retains the robustness benefits of multi-path aggregation while incurring minimal computational overhead, enabling efficient and reliable generation in practice.
+We introduce \textbf{ModeX-Lite}, a practical extension that periodically applies modal selection and pruning during generation.
+By identifying non-representative trajectories at early stages, ModeX-Lite retains the robustness benefits of multi-path aggregation while incurring minimal computational overhead, enabling efficient and reliable generation in practice.
 Through extensive experiments on text summarization, code generation, and mathematical reasoning, we demonstrate that our methods consistently outperform standard single- and multi-path baselines in both reliability and efficiency.
 We summarize our contributions as follows:

-\begin{itemize}[leftmargin=*] \item We propose \textit{ModeX}, an \textit{evaluator-free} Best-of-$N$ selection framework that generalizes majority voting to open-ended generation \textit{without requiring external evaluators or expensive computation}. \item We further introduce \textit{ModeX--Lite}, an efficiency-improved variant that remains effective across a wide range of \textit{any open-ended generation tasks.} \item We conduct extensive experiments on three open-ended generation tasks, showing {state-of-the-art performance among evaluator-free approaches}.
-We provide {theoretical justifications} of our approach, offering a principled Best-of-$N$ selection framework for modern LLMs. \end{itemize}
+\begin{enumerate}[leftmargin=*] \item We propose {ModeX}, an {evaluator-free} Best-of-$N$ selection framework that generalizes majority voting to open-ended generation, \textit{without requiring external evaluators or expensive computation}. \item We further introduce {ModeX--Lite}, an efficiency-improved variant that remains effective across a wide range of {any open-ended generation tasks.} \item We conduct extensive experiments on three open-ended generation tasks, showing {state-of-the-art performance among evaluator-free approaches}.
+We provide {theoretical justifications} of our approach, offering a principled Best-of-$N$ selection framework for modern LLMs. \end{enumerate}